smartcontractkit/documentation/src/pages/resources/getting-help.md

 This is where most people will end up and is one of the most helpful resources out there.
 Stack Overflow is living documentation, so do your best to make a [thoughtful and easy to triage question](https://stackoverflow.com/help/how-to-ask).
 This will make it much easier for people to help debug your issue and ensure it doesn't get removed from the site.
 Remember, we want to make this question **searchable** so others who run into the same issue can also get their question solved.
 You could use any forum-based site you like if you prefer another site over Stack Overflow.

 It's best to create a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) to help others understand your issue.
 This way, they can help you get an answer quickly.
-Remember, its a community-run platform!
+Remember, it's a community-run platform!
 Don't get discouraged if your question gets downvoted or removed.
 This just means you need to format your question a little differently next time!

 **An example of a poorly formatted question:**